xMcacutt/Ty1AP-Client/README.md

 #### Stopwatches

-Stopwatches are also added to the item pool by default.
-They unlock the time attack for their corresponding level.
+Stopwatches can be added to the pool using "Gate Time Attacks".
+They unlock the time attack for their corresponding level and add a harder time attack challenge check to each level.
+The time attack challenge can be completed on the same attempt as obtaining the time attack thunder egg check but you will only see the time you are trying to beat after obtaining the thunder egg.

 ## Known Issues